nchlswhttkr/coding/advent-of-code/README.md

 5975
 </details>

-This is a slight improvement over the naive approach (iterate through each square of the grid and assign it to the closest point/region center).
+This is a slight improvement over the naive approach (iterate through each square of the grid and assign it to the closest point).

-Instead, go through point, which will be the center of the region.
-Starting from the region center and expanding out with growing radius.
-Continue adding squares to the given region (if acceptable), until no new squares added to the region; You have reached the perimeter of the region.
+Instead, go through each point, which will be the center of its own region.
+Start from the region center (the current point) and expand out with a growing radius.
+Continue adding squares to the current region (if acceptable), until no new squares added to the region; You have reached the perimeter of the region.
+This is a case for an early exit.

 This radiating pattern forms a skewed square, because the radius extends in Manhattan distance.